magic-onion/8th-light-technical-assessment-ruby-cli/Readme.md

 This command line interface can:

-  * query the Google Books API (by title)
+  * type in a query to the Google Books API (by title)
+  * Display 5 results from that query that include the author, title, and publishing company
-  * save one of the five publications returned as a search result to a local reading list.
+  * Allow a user to save one of the search results to a local reading list.
   * view the local reading list

 **To Install:**